Overview

 • Cold wallets can never be transaction sources.

-• Transit → Cold transfers are forbidden.
+• Transit/Static → Cold transfers are forbidden.

 • Master wallets should not receive external deposits.